delivops/argocd-git-push-action/README.md

 ## Usage

 Retry mechanism uses backoff timeout:
-`config.baseBackoffTime * attempt + Math.floor(Math.random() * config.randomBackoffTime)` This randomness is used to
+`config.baseBackoffTimeInSeconds * attempt + Math.floor(Math.random() * config.randomBackoffTime)` This randomness is
-avoid multiple actions to retry at the same time.
+used to avoid multiple actions to retry at the same time.

 ## Contributing